fogleman/Craft/README.md

 ### Features

-* Simple but nice looking terrain generation using perlin / simplex noise.
-* Supports plants (grass, flowers, trees, etc.) and transparency (glass).
+* Support normal blocks, plants (grass, flowers, etc.) and transparency (glass).
-* Simple clouds in the sky (they don't move).
 * Day / night cycles and a textured sky dome.
+* No height limit (65536 blocks really).
-* Survival type of gameplay (work in progress)
+* Survival type of gameplay (work in progress).
+* Simple player inventory.

+#### Unique to this fork

+* Compressed binary chunk data (we are sending full chunks from the server).
+* The client is just a viewer, the server decides what happens in the world.
+* Auth against the server, no central registry.

 ### Install Dependencies